TAbdiukov/PPSSPP-patches/README.md

 ## Safety checks

-Taken from the Fired Up, but you'd get the idea
+Taken from Fired Up (the game), but you'd get the idea
 ```
 _C0 Infinite ammo [Enable]
 _L 0xE00200A0 0x000BDFE4 // check, 1/2